7 days quiz

 Coronation Street is gearing up for its 50th anniversary next week - but why was the show's original name, Florizel Street, ditched?

-Coronation Street Sounded GermanSounded like a disinfectantIt was an identifiable real street
+Sounded GermanSounded like a disinfectantIt was an identifiable real street7.)
+Multiple Choice Question

 The birthday question is back!
 Jazz maestro Dave Brubeck will be 90 next week, but who collects the main royalties for his most famous hit, Take Five?